Christine A. Varney

-Christine A. Varney is an American antitrust attorney who served as the U.S. assistant attorney general of the Antitrust Division for the Obama Administration and as a Federal Trade commissioner in the Clinton Administration.
+Christine A. Varney (born December 17, 1955) is an American antitrust attorney who served as the U.S. assistant attorney general of the Antitrust Division for the Obama administration and as a Federal Trade commissioner in the Clinton administration.
 Since August 2011, Varney has been a partner of the New York law firm Cravath, Swaine & Moore, where she chairs the antitrust department.

 Early life and education

-Varney was born in Washington, D.C.
-She earned a Bachelor of Arts degree from University at Albany, SUNY in 1977.
+Varney was born in Washington, D.C., and raised in Syracuse, New York.
+She earned a Bachelor of Arts degree from University at Albany, SUNY, in 1977.
 As an undergraduate, she studied abroad at Trinity College, Dublin.
 She later earned a Master of Public Administration from the Maxwell School of Citizenship and Public Affairs at Syracuse University, and a Juris Doctor from Georgetown Law School.

 Career

 Early career and Clinton administration

 Varney served as general counsel to the Democratic National Committee from 1989 to 1992; chief counsel to the Bill Clinton 1992 presidential campaign, general counsel to the 1992 Presidential Inaugural Committee, associate and partner of the firm of Hogan & Hartson, and as assistant to the president and White House cabinet secretary.
 In the latter role, she acted as a liaison between the White House and cabinet departments.
-She stated the Clinton Administration's philosophy of cabinet management this way: "if you don’t surprise us, we won't micromanage you!"
+She stated the Clinton administration's philosophy of cabinet management this way: "if you don’t surprise us, we won't micromanage you!"

 Federal Trade Commission (FTC)

-Varney served in the Clinton Administration as a member of the Federal Trade Commission (FTC) from October 17, 1994 to August 5, 1997.
+Varney served in the Clinton Administration as a member of the Federal Trade Commission (FTC) from October 17, 1994, to August 5, 1997.
 As a commissioner, Varney voted to bring actions against Toys "R" Us for pressuring manufacturers to keep popular toys out of discount stores; to pursue charges of unfair advertising against the R. J. Reynolds Tobacco Company, for its "Joe Camel" advertising campaign; and to impose conditions on the mega-merger between Time Warner and Turner Broadcasting System.